loopier/ziva/Getting-Started.md

 `Ziva.sounds;`

-New samples can be added with new calls to:
+New samples can be added with new calls to (repeating names will be replaced):

 `Ziva.loadSamples("/path/to/your/samples/parent/dir");`